garvoss/garvoss.github.io/_posts/2020-08-26-defcon-2020-redteamvillage-ctf.markdown

 ## Exercise 10: 10 Browsing websites 2
 Browse to http://2a02:6b8:b010:9010:1::86/
-After going through exercise 8 and 9, this one was a breeze crease was the only machine that had ping6, so I started there on crease, the ipv6 host was reachable:
+After going through exercise 8 and 9, this one was a breeze

+Crease was the only machine that had ping6, so I started there

+On crease, the ipv6 host was reachable:

 ```
 $ ping6 2a02:6b8:b010:9010:1::86
 PING 2a02:6b8:b010:9010:1::86(2a02:6b8:b010:9010:1::86) 56 data bytes